alfiebeard/pronunciation_transformer/README.md

 ```
 python examples/run.py hello world
 ```
 This will give predictions for the words hello and world.
+For example, hello -> heləʊ, world -> wɜːld.

 ## Key Steps
 * [Preprocessing the IPA Dictionary](data/preprocessing/preprocess_ipa_dict.py) - creates the IPA datasets from the .txt dictionary and formats it for our needs.